 Pure functions

 You can execute constexpr functions at runtime.
 If you take the return value of a constexpr function by a constant expression, the compiler will perform the function at compile time.
 The question is: Is there a reason to perform a constexpr function at runtime?
-Of course, you have the constexpr function so can use it at runtime.
+Of course, you have the constexpr function, so you can use it at runtime.
 But there is a much more convincing reason.

 Pure functions have a lot of advantages:

-- The execution of pure functions can automatically be distributed to other threads.
+• The execution of pure functions can automatically be distributed to other threads.

-- The function call can be reordered.
+• The function call can be reordered.

-- They can easily be refactored.
+• They can easily be refactored.

-The last three points hold because pure functions have no state and have therefore no dependency on the environment.
+The last three points hold because pure functions have no state and have, therefore, no dependency on the environment.
 Pure functions are often called mathematical functions.

 There are a lot of good reasons to use constexpr functions.
-The table shows the key points of pure and impure functions.
+The table shows the critical points of pure and impure functions.

 I will write in a few weeks about functional programming in C++.
 Then I will explain the details of pure functions and pure functional programming.